wp-plugins/player/readme.txt

 * Possibility to edit the columns/rows for the library, as well as its text size.
 * Possibility to change the position of the control buttons using drag and drop feature.
 * Possibility to choose the animation type for the load of the Flash player.
+* An option of setting the format priority for the videos

 Upgrade to [WordPress Player Pro](http://web-dorado.com/products/wordpress-player.html) to add features: